medbbh/sadagha-github/README.md

 ### Docker Compose Configuration

-Create a `docker-compose.yml` in the project root:
+Create a `docker-compose.yml` file in the project root with the following content:
 ```yaml
 version: '3.8'